 Established in 2004, the San Francisco Ballet School Trainee Program is a one to two-year pre-professional program comprised of students chosen from the School's most advanced level.
 Trainees range in age from 16 to 19 years old and hail from all over the world.
 Participation is by invitation from SF Ballet School Director Helgi Tomasson and School Associate Director Patrick Armand.

 San Francisco Ballet School Trainees (© Erik Tomasson)

 Trainees participate in daily ballet technique class, as well as pointe, batterie, and pas de deux classes taught by San Francisco Ballet School faculty members.
 They rehearse and perform classical and contemporary works from the repertory of San Francisco Ballet and works staged especially for them.
 Trainees also participate in workshops on teaching a ballet class, choreography, and stagecraft.
 The Trainees perform from October to June throughout the San Francisco Bay Area.
 These performances include outreach programs at schools and community centers, appearances at corporate and special events, as well as their own full evening performances.
 They understudy and dance in many San Francisco Ballet productions including Tomasson's Nutcracker and Swan Lake.
-The year culminates in the San Francisco Ballet School Student Showcase performances in May.
+The year culminates with the San Francisco Ballet School Student Showcase performances in May.

 Trainee's joining San Francisco Ballet after completion of the program:

 2004-2005 2 (apprentice positions)